-No Win, No Fee Arrangements and MRSA Claims
+No Win No Fee Arrangements and MRSA Claims

-Choosing whether to contact the hospital complaints system or appointing a solicitor first is entirely up to you, you can always contact us first to receive a free legal consultation so you can be advised on what measures should come first.
+Choosing whether to contact the hospital complaints system or appointing a solicitor first is entirely up to you.
+You can always contact us first to receive a free legal consultation so you can be advised on what measures should come first.
 Our skilled team of solicitors will file your compensation claim under the no win, no fee agreement.
 You can also ask them for a legal expenses insurance policy to help fund your compensation case.

-What a no win, no fee arrangement is, is an agreement between you and your solicitor or law firm that if your compensation claim for medical negligence is not heard or they don’t win compensation, they will not charge you a fee for their services.
-There usually are no up-front costs out of your own pocket and we here at Medical Negligent Assist are happy to work with you and take all the risks and cover all costs associated with legal representation and processing of your claim.
-If your expert team of highly qualified solicitors do win the compensation case, then most likely there will be a success fee added to the bottom line cost of their representation and legal fees.
+A No Win No Fee arrangement is between you and your solicitor or law firm that if your compensation claim for medical negligence is not heard or they don’t win compensation, they will not charge you a fee for their services.
+There usually are no up-front costs out of your own pocket, and we here at Medical Negligent Assist are happy to work with you and take all the risks and cover all costs associated with legal representation and processing of your claim.
+If your expert team of highly qualified solicitors do win the compensation case and you receive any MRSA settlements, then most likely, there will be a success fee added to the bottom line cost of their representation and legal fees.

-How the no win, no fee arrangement works is that when inevitably your solicitors from Medical Negligence Assist win your case then you only have to pay your solicitor fees from a percentage of your damages.
-The agreed upon amount is usually a percentage of your compensation and is directly paid to them right out of the compensation claim payment.
-The legal document for the arrangement is called a CFA or a Conditional Fee Agreement which is a legally binding, formal written agreement between you and your personal expert team of professional solicitors.
+How the No Win No Fee arrangement works is that when inevitably your solicitors from Medical Negligence Assist win your case, then you only have to pay your solicitor fees from a percentage of your damages.
+The agreed-upon amount is usually a percentage of your compensation and is directly paid to them right out of the compensation claim payment.
+The legal document for the arrangement is called a CFA or a Conditional Fee Agreement, a legally binding, formal written agreement between you and your personal expert team of professional solicitors.